marialyk77/Coffee-Rewards/README.md

 - This suggests that **higher-income individuals tend to complete tasks faster compared to other groups.**
 - The interquartile range (IQR) and whiskers are similar across all income levels, indicating that the overall variability in completion times is consistent regardless of income.

+##### Interaction Insight: How is the distribution of completion times different across Age and Income level segements?

+This analysis highlights the impact of age and income on completion behavior, with younger adults showing more variability and higher-income groups completing tasks faster.

 **2. Do customers complete offers without viewing them? - By Age group & Income level.**

 Goal: To determine if it is possible to complete an order without having seen the offer first.
 If customers **complete offers without viewing them**, it suggests they were influenced by factors other than direct engagement, **such as prior experience, brand awareness, or social influence.**